krishang118/Image-Captioning-System/README.md

 # Image Captioning System

 This project implements a deep learning image captioning model using a Transformer-based architecture.
-The model is trained on the Flickr8k dataset and can generate natural language descriptions for images.
+The model is trained on the Flickr8k dataset and generates natural language descriptions for images.

 The system combines ResNet50 for image feature extraction with a Transformer decoder to generate contextually relevant captions for input images.

 ## Features